Chandrahas21/Compilers/Phase-4/README.md

 # This is directory for Semantic phase.

-2. To comile the code, follow the following command:
+2. To compile the code, follow the following command:
     ```bash
     make
     ```